CambourneCrescent/CambourneCrescent.github.io/content/docs/curriculum/classRooms.md

 ---

 ## Quran & Islamic Studies
 When a student joins the school, a short assessment is done to place them in the right Qur’an class.
-Placement is based on both age and ability.
-Progress is reviewed at the end of the academic year.

 Islamic Studies classes follow the same level as the Qur’an classes.
 For example, if a student is in Qur’an Class 4, they will also be in Islamic Studies Class 4.
 This helps ensure balanced learning in both subjects.

-Each level has a dedicated WhatsApp group, used for both Qur’an and Islamic Studies.
-If your child is in Group IS 4, this means they are in Class 4 for both Qur’an and Islamic Studies.

 ### Class Transition
 | **Crescent School Year Group** | **Quran Teacher**       | **Islamic Studies Teacher** | **Books** |